KillingSpark/sparkzstd/Readme.md

 1. Tested all (the one pi.txt) files from the Miscellaneous corpus from here http://corpus.canterbury.ac.nz/descriptions/#misc .
 They decompress correctly
 1. A bigger file that klauspost (see https://github.com/klauspost/compress/tree/zstd-decoder/zstd) uses to test his implementation decodes correctly.
 It had an edge case that I didnt account for.
 So thanks to Klaus for unveiling that bug!
 1. Most of the files in decodecourpus_files decode correctly

-### Not working
-1. Another larger file (tar archive of some parts of my $HOME which I cant upload here) wont decompress.
+1. (FIXED.
+Does now decode correctly) Another larger file (tar archive of some parts of my $HOME which I cant upload here) wont decompress.
 (Probably) At some point the decoder doesnt read the correct amount of bytes (which is unlikely because I check in many places for correctness of amounts read/decoded etc).
 It finds a block with the "reserved" block type 3.
 I tested just discarding the block but that just fails at the next block.

+### Not working
 2. Updated the decodecorpus files, now 100 files.
 6 of those do not decode correctly.

 ## Other Libaries